njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/README.TECHNICAL.md

 ----

-The IPython notebook, spam_detector.ipynb, requires the following Python scripts with it in the same folder:
+The IPython notebook, student_loans.ipynb, requires the following Python scripts with it in the same folder:

-classificationsx.py

 logx_constants.py